50 Years of Victory Arctic Cruises

 The dress code on the ship is casual, though some may choose to dress up a little for the Captain’s Welcome and Farewell Receptions.

 The well-stocked bar on the ship is open to enjoy with your fellow shipmates in the late morning, afternoon, and evening.
 Soft drinks, juices, and water are available at no cost, and beer and wine are offered with dinner.
-A selection of liquors, spirits, premium beer, wine, and champagne is available and can be charged to your shipboard account.
+A selection of liquors, spirits, and premium beer, wine, and champagne is available and can be charged to your shipboard account.

 Cabin Categories on board the 50 Years of Victory